santiagomelendez/solar_radiation_model/README.markdown

 	$ make install-python27

-On any GNU/Linux or OSX system you only need to execute the next bash command to setting up all the requirements (GNUMakefile should be installed at this point).
+On any GNU/Linux or OSX system you only need to execute the next bash command to setting up all the requirements (GNUMakefile should have been installed to this point).

 	$ make sqlite3 deploy